gindij/personal_website/_posts/2023-07-14-series-rearrangement.md

 \end{align*}
 </div>

 Earth-shattering -- I know.
-As some of you may know, I find infinity fascinating.
+As some of you are likely already aware, I find infinity fascinating.
 In this post, I want to briefly discuss how infinity can mess with some of our most basic assumptions about the nature of one of our most basic arithmetic operations.
 Without further ado, let's dive in.